james-stevens/dns-gslb/README.md

 ### What changes

-We can use this functionality to create a configuration that provides fail-over, load-balancing and geo-targetting using only DNS.
+We can use this functionality to create a configuration that provides fail-over, load-balancing and geo-targeting using only DNS.
 We do this by installing off-the-shelf DNS software on each server that hosts a service and, in the parent zone file, changing the label for that service from a host name (a label that only has `A` or `AAAA` records) to a delegated subdomain (a label that only has `NS`/`DS` records), here referred to as a “service subdomain”.

 Then each host becomes directly responsible for resolving the host name of the service and will only resolve the service name to its own IP Address.
 The ability and speed with which the host provides that DNS resolution will directly determine the amount of traffic (if any) that host receives for that service, as each IP Address will only point to the host that gave it out.